ppeach/airfilterrecommendation/README.md

 Additional attributes in future may include the presence of a prefilter to allow for regular vacuuming and hence maintenance of air delivery rate in dusty environnments, and child safety locks which is relevant to educational settings.

-The data is retrieved from a google spreadsheet with a sheet for data for each country
+The data is retrieved from a google spreadsheet with a sheet for data for each country.
+See this as an example https://docs.google.com/spreadsheets/d/17j6FZwvqHRFkGoH5996u5JdR7tk4_7fNuTxAK7kc4Fk/edit?usp=sharing

 You will need to enable google API for your google sheet.